 2. Cocker Pug

-Cocker Pugs are designer dogs developed by crossbreeding the Pug with the obedient and playful Cocker Spaniel.
-The result is as expected – a uniquely wonderful mix with all the top qualities from each parent breed.
+Cocker Pugs are designer dogs developed by crossbreeding the Pug with the playful Cocker Spaniel.
+The result is as expected – a uniquely wonderful Pug mix inheriting all the best qualities from each of the parent breeds.

 The Cocker Pug is a small to medium Pug mix, though the coat can be either smooth or curly.
-In addition, the length of fur can be short or long.
+The length of fur can be short or long.
 It really depends on parentage of the dog.
 But, the double coat is inevitable, so expect some shedding.

 Still, Cocker Pugs make wonderful dogs because of their temperaments.
 They’re loving and friendly, but willing to please.
 Parents say they make wonderful playmates with kids and it is easy to see why.
 Just be sure to get them their exercise.